joby-lol/image-transform/README.md

 #### Order of operations

-In the name of simplicity and ease of use, the effective order of operations will always be as reflected above:
+In the name of simplicity, ease of use, and performance, the effective order of operations will always and only be:

 1. Orientation
 2. Resizing and cropping